Hyperbolicity of Brunnian links: Introduction

-To show that a Brunnian link is s-prime, instead of giving a criterion, we will first prove a universal intermediate theorem in Section \ref{sect:simpleintersection}, based on which we will provide four methods to show s-primeness in Section \ref{sect:sprime}.
+To show s-primeness for Brunnian links is generally more difficult.
+Rather than giving one criterion, we give the following universal intermediate theorem in Section \ref{sect:simpleintersection}, which synthesizes many special cases.
+Then in Section \ref{sect:sprime}, we provide four subcriteria to show s-primeness based on it.

 \begin{thm} (Simple Intersection Pattern Theorem)